PgDip in Cognitive Behavioural Therapy

 These places are offered via application for a full-time paid trainee position in a service that is part of the Improving Access to Psychological Therapies initiative.
 These posts may be advertised on the NHS jobs website or in other local press or provider literature.
 If you would like more information on the IAPT job roles, we would recommend contacting local service providers, details of whom can be obtained from the programme administrator.

 If you would like to apply for a self-funded place on the course you are welcome to do so.
 Entry criteria are the same as those listed above.

-Self-funding students on the programme need a practice placement in order to be able to practice their newly learned CBT skills.
+Self-funding students on the programme need a practice placement in order to be able to practise their newly learned CBT skills.
 This can be their current place of work, but the practice placement needs to meet the approval of the Programme Director.
-If you need help in finding a suitable practice placement where you might volunteer, please contact Clare Fullalove as it may be possible to provide the names of interested services.
+If you need help in finding a suitable practice placement where you might volunteer, please contact Claire Fullalove as it may be possible to provide the names of interested services.
 Access to and selection of appropriate training cases will be crucial to success on the programme.
 Please complete the application form on the website.

 If you would like further details please contact Claire Fullalove.